maduhu88/VSphere-Kali-Purple-SOC-in-a-Box/_documentation/7 - Configuring the PROTECT node.md

 *Figure 40 – PROTECT – OPNsense: Configuring interfaces*

-11. Next, navigate to System -\> Settings -\> Administration.
+**11. Next, navigate to System -\> Settings -\> Administration.
 Change the TCP port to 8443 and ensure that the "Enable Secure Shell" option is selected.
-Click "Save" at the bottom of the screen when done.
+Click "Save" at the bottom of the screen when done.**

 ![](_images/41._OPNsense_-System_Administration.png)

 *Figure 41 – PROTECT – OPNsense: Administration settings*

-12. Next, navigate to Services -\> Web Proxy -\> Administration.
+**12. Next, navigate to Services -\> Web Proxy -\> Administration.
 Select the "Forward Proxy" tab at the top of the page.
 Ensure the "Proxy interfaces" has just the LAN interface selected.
 Set the Proxy port as port 80.
 Ensure the "Enable Transparent HTTP Proxy" option is checked.
 Set the SSL Proxy port to 443.
 Click "Apply" when done.
-You'll be presented a link to click to return to the firewall management site.
+You'll be presented a link to click to return to the firewall management site.**

 ![](_images/42._OPNsense_-Web_Proxy.png)